esaracin/Pyshell/README.md

 In an effort to implement a realistic shell, I utilize the readline library functions, namely the titular readline() method, which allow for autocompletion that feels very accurate to any given shell experience.

-Our shell supports many of the control characters that a given supported Bash shell might, albeit with some limitations:
+The shell supports many of the control characters that a given supported Bash shell might, albeit with some limitations:

         ';':    The semi-colon used to separate a sequence of commands has been implemented, and Pyshell can accept an arbitrarily long sequence in this manner.
 Any other controls characters are entirely viable for use in conjuction